HorizonRobotics/alf/README.md

   <img src="alf/examples/sac_fetchreach.png" width="300" height="200" alt="sac-fetchreach-training-curve"/> <img src="alf/examples/sac_fetchreach.gif" width="300" height="200" alf="sac-fetchreach-video"/>

 * [FetchSlide (sparse rewards)](alf/examples/sac_fetchslide.gin).
 Need to install the [MuJoCo](https://www.roboti.us/index.html) simulator first.
 This is the same task with the DDPG example above, but with SAC as the learning algorithm.
-The training took about 1.5 hours with 20 parallel environments on a single GPU.
+Also it has only 20 (instead of 38) parallel environments to improve sample efficiency.
+The training took about 2 hours on a single GPU.

   <img src="alf/examples/sac_fetchslide.png" width="300" height="200" alt="sac-fetchslide-training-curve"/> <img src="alf/examples/sac_fetchslide.gif" width="300" height="200" alf="sac-fetchslide-video"/>